Swagguy47/GameJam-Autorunner/README.md

 # GameJam-Autorunner
 A small autorunner project I created as a part of a two week gamejam for a class.
-Automatically generated levels, random abilities and stat upgrades, 4 gamemodes, tutorial, etc.
+Automatically generated levels, random abilities and stat upgrades, 4 gamemodes, tutorial, etc. (Created in Unity 2020.3.28f1)

 I don't really have plans to expand this further, its a quick little time waster game, so maybe a mobile port, but other than that I'm pretty satisfied with how it is.